Directions to Access Points

 How to Get There

 From the three-way intersection in Long Lake, follow Route 30 toward Tupper Lake.
-Continue through the village for 2.5 miles to the campground entrance on the left.
+Continue through for 2.5 miles to the campground entrance on the left.

 The only launch for Lake Eaton is located in the state campground and during their open season a small day use fee is required.
 The fee is minimal, but with the day use fee you also have access to showers, restrooms, a sandy beach, and picnic area.

 You will find the best launch to be at the beach area where there is ample parking for the day.
-Pass by the guard shack and take your first right, the parking will be down on the right.
+Pass by the ranger station and take your first right, the parking will be down on the right.

-If you wish to have a hiking excursion as well, a foot trail is located at the southern end of the lake that leads up Owl's Head Mountain.
+If you wish to have a hiking excursion as well, a foot trail is located at the southern end of the lake that leads up Owl's Head Mountain, which is one of the Adirondack fire tower peaks.
 A scenic bay resides at the eastern side of the lake, while attractive shores open up the opportunities to get out and explore.

 Type of Launch